fredlange/GrApp-Demo/readme.md

-# GrApp Demo
+# Graphle Demo
-This is only demos of GrApp.
-For the source visit [this repository](https://github.com/fredlange/GrApp)
+This is only demos of Graphle.
+For the source visit [this repository](https://github.com/fredlange/Graphle)

-## Getting started
-* First start the manager `npm run start:orator`
-* App `npm run start:app1:dev`
-* App2 `npm run start:app2:dev`
-* Spectator `npm run start:spectator:dev`
+## Using the demos
+Each demo har its own package.json with some scripts that will help run the demo.
+Check them out.

-### The Orator
+### Simple
-The orator is the only application with a fixed port.
-All apps notify the orator of their liveliness and the orator then broadcast that state to all other apps, hence keeping in sync (or so they should be).
+Bare minimum of what a Graphle app looks like
-### Demo apps
+### Banking
-App and app2 are the most simplistic apps to showcase how GrApp is used by an end user
+The most simplistic banking app.
+Add a customer, add accounts, spend money, make money.
-### Spectator
+### Containers
-The spectator provided sets up a graphiql instance to be able to use http to query against the flexible schema.
-The subschemas of the spectator will use UDP.
+TODO Showcase how Graphle runs using containers